-Other Pollutants
+Other pollutants

 This document details ozone conformity.
-Currently, the DRCOG region is designated as a maintenance area for carbon monoxide (CO) and particulate matter equal to or less than 10 microns in aerodynamic diameter (PM10).
-The CO and PM10 conformity determination, last adopted in May 2019 by the DRCOG Board of Directors, is being updated concurrently with this document.
+Currently, the DRCOG region is designated as a maintenance area for carbon monoxide and particulate matter equal to or less than 10 microns in aerodynamic diameter particular matter.
+The carbon monoxide and particular matter conformity determination, last adopted in May 2019 by the DRCOG Board of Directors, is being updated concurrently with this document.